 Lymphatic: Supports healthy function of the lymphatic system and boosts activity, clearing toxins and fighting problems like cellulite, arthritis, gout, and renal calculi.

 Tonic: Tones all the organ systems, increasing overall health and strength.

 |Historic Benefits||In 1823, the French Count Philippe Odet brought them over from the West Indies to Florida, soon planting a grove in what is now Safety Harbor on the west shore of Tampa.
 In just about 50 years time, Florida made its first shipment of grapefruits to the ports of New York and Philadelphia in 1885.
 This created a whirlwind of interest in the fruit, launching the beginnings of the commercial grapefruit industry as we know it.
 Grapefruit, also known as Shaddock, is a powerful antioxidant, disinfectant, and antidepressant.|

 |Blends With||Bergamot, Cardamom, Cinnamon, Citrus, Clove Bud, Cypress, Frankincense, Geranium, ginger, Lavender, Litsea Cubeba, Neroli, Nutmeg, Palmarosa, Patchouli, Peppermint, Sandalwood, Tangerine, Ylang Ylang|

 |Precautions||Phototoxic and possible skin irritant to sensitive skin when exposed to sunlight after application.|

-“This has not been evaluated by the FDA.
+“This has not been evaluated by the TGA.
 Products and information are not intended to diagnose, treat, cure or prevent disease.